GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 to customize your Cloud Logging logs for an
 [Anthos Multi-Cloud](https://cloud.google.com/anthos/clusters/docs/multi-cloud)
 cluster.
-In this document, you learn how to host your own configurable Fluent Bit daemonset to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the cluster.
+In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the cluster.

 Unlike user logs, Fluent Bit allows you to customize your logs.